-Our gut is the largest defense barrier of our body, harboring more than 60% of immune cells in the gut mucosa.
-Further protection occurs by the gut-microbiome that conditions the mucosal immune response.
+Our gut is the largest defense barrier of our body, harboring more than 60% of immune cells.
 The human microbiome is composed of resident bacteria, yeasts, eukaryotic viruses and bacteriophages.
-Molecular and metagenomic approaches have allowed identifying main phyla and their relationships with almost all human diseases.
-However, the lack of definitive culprit species, either bacterial or viral, with limited cultured isolates prevents meaningful comparison of microbiomes in health and disease.
-Moreover, little is known about the composition and physiological significance of the phage components of our microbiome.
-The question remains as to whether there are consistent microbiomarkers of disease.
-Our goal is to identify microbial signatures that can broadly define microbiomes to help focus isolation efforts and mechanistic studies on the best microbial candidates for further study.
+However, little is known about the composition and physiological significance of the phages of our microbiomes.
+Our goal is to identify microbial signatures, bacterial and viral, which can broadly define health or disease.

 Dwayne Roach, Sylvie Chollet-Martin, Benoît Noël, Vanessa Granger, Laurent Debarbieux, Luc de Chaisemartin